 Introduction - oils fraud: general

 At present, revenue fraud in oils on the UK mainland is principally in the diesel sector.
-It involves off-road fuels like red diesel (MGO) and kerosene (MKO) which carry rebated (reduced) rates of duty and ‘tied’ oils which are relieved of duty for industrial uses.
+It involves off-road fuels like red diesel, or Marked Gas Oil (MGO) and kerosene, or Marked Kerosene Oil (MKO) which carry rebated (reduced) rates of duty and ‘tied’ oils which are relieved of duty for industrial uses.
 These fuels are sometimes illegally used as fuel for road vehicles.

 The key types of fraud are:

-- Misuse - illegally using red diesel (MGO), kerosene (MKO) or tied oils in road vehicles when they are only allowed to be used in off-road vehicles, as heating fuel or for industrial uses respectively.
+- Misuse - illegally using red diesel, kerosene or tied oils in road vehicles when they are only allowed to be used in off-road vehicles, as heating fuel or for industrial uses respectively.

 - Mixing - combining kerosene or tied oils with non-dutied lubricating oils to make an illegal road fuel or to dilute duty paid road diesel.